JShadowNull/TAK-Manager/README.DEV.md

 ```bash
 npm run wrapper:dev
 ```
 This will start the Pywebview development environment with hot reloading for the wrapper but docker app will need to be built again upon changes.
 ## Building Packages

+**Important Note:** Ensure that the root `.env` file is configured for production mode before deploying the application.
+This includes setting the `MODE` variable to `production` and verifying that all necessary environment variables are correctly defined.

 ### Building for macOS: